PhysiCell-Tools/python-loader/man/TUTORIAL_matlab_octave.md

-# PhysiCell Data Loader Tutorial: pcdl and the Matlab and Octave programmming language
+# PhysiCell Data Loader Tutorial: pcdl and the Matlab and Octave programming language

 [Matlab](https://www.mathworks.com/products/matlab.html) / GNU [Octave](https://octave.org/)
 is a scientific programming language used by some engineers.
 The earliest predecessor of pcdl was actually a Matlab implementation.
-Comming full circle, this is how you can load some pcdl data constructs into Matlab and GNU Octave.
+Coming full circle, this is how you can load some pcdl data constructs into Matlab and GNU Octave.

 <!-- bue 20240903: could someone test and update who actuallty knows matlab or octave? -->